mackstey28/mackstey28.github.io/juggling.md

 5 balls
 - Cascade

-My favorite juggling pattern is the shower.
+My favorite juggling pattern is the shower and multiplexes.

 My favorite jugglers are Michael Davis, Alex Barron, Thomas Dietz, and Jason Garfield.